Entanglement in Cosmology: Formalism

-The matrix $\Omega$ is the eigenfrequency matrix of the overall system.
-It is the positive square root of the matrix of couplings, which can be read directly from the discretized Hamiltonian \eqref{eq:Hamiltonian_discretized}.
-We have indicated explicity the dependence of the function $b(\tau)$ of the previous subsection on the eigenvalues of this matrix.
+The matrices $K_l$ have positive eigenvalues $k_{l i}$.
+Each $N \times N$ matrix $K_l$ has $2^N$ square roots, that have eigenvalues $\pm \sqrt{k_{l i}}$.
+As positive square root $\Omega_l$ of the matrix $K_l$ we define its square root that has only positive eigenvalues.
+Then, the matrix $\Omega$ reads $\Omega = \bigotimes\limits_{l , m} \, \Omega_l$.
+In eq. (\ref{matrixW}) we have indicated explicitly the dependence of the function $b(\tau)$ of the previous subsection on the eigenvalues of this matrix.
 The matrix $W$ is in general a complex symmetric matrix.
 The overall system is described by the density matrix

 which is Gaussian.